 Unfortunately, this doesn’t work straight off the bat.
 We need to essentially patch VirtualBox before the macOS virtual machine will function.
 This requires us to enter some code in the Command Prompt.
 Don’t worry though, I’ll guide you through.

-Start by pressing Windows Key + X, then selecting Command Prompt (Admin) from the menu.
+Start by closing VirtualBox.
+Then, press the Windows Key + X, and select Command Prompt (Admin) from the menu.
 Next, use the following command to locate the Oracle VirtualBox directory:

 cd "C:\Program Files\Oracle\VirtualBox\"